 However, the shared plans are lacking some useful features that are often available elsewhere, such as a built-in backup system.
-The limited hours of the live chat support channel and lack of a telephone support number might be another reason to cross the DreamHost shared plans off of your list, depending on your support requirements.
+The limited hours of the live chat support channel and lack of a telephone support number may be another reason to cross the DreamHost shared plans off your list, depending on your support requirements.
 The downtime that was recorded by Pingdom, but not by DreamHost, is another area of concern when it comes to recommending the shared plans.

 On the other hand, when it came to handling multiple users accessing the test sites at the same time, the sites on the DreamHost shared plan performed really well.

-Unlike the shared plans, the DreamPress managed WordPress hosting plans include all the features you might expect from this type of package, such as daily backups, CDN usage, and staging.
+Unlike the shared plans, the DreamPress managed WordPress hosting plans include all of the features you might expect from this type of package, such as daily backups, CDN usage and staging.
 This is especially true of the mid and top-level Plus and Pro plans that come with the Jetpack Professional plan and all of the useful features that includes.
 However, the DreamPress hosted sites weren’t as fast as some of the competition, such as Kinsta and WP Engine, although they performed well in the Load Impact tests.

-If you are considering managed WordPress hosting from DreamHost, it’s probably worth skipping the entry-level DreamPress plan if you can afford it, and choosing either the Plus or Pro plan to get access to the Jetpack Professional plan.
+If you’re considering managed WordPress hosting from DreamHost, it’s probably worth skipping the entry-level DreamPress plan if you can afford it, and choosing either the Plus or Pro plan to get access to the Jetpack Professional plan.
 Doing so unlocks the powerful VaultPress backup system, a selection of premium WordPress themes, and the other security and performance-related features that make these plans much more attractive options.

 Also, as the Jetpack Professional plan includes access to the WordPress.com email support service, you have another place to turn to if you need help with your website.
-Although as our recent WordPress.com managed hosting review showed, choosing DreamPress isn’t the only way to get access to the Jetpack Professional features as part of your hosting subscription.
+Although, as our recent WordPress.com managed hosting review showed, choosing DreamPress isn’t the only way to get access to the Jetpack Professional features as part of your hosting subscription.

-The DreamHost shared and managed WordPress hosting plans do a lot right but don’t do much to really stand out from the competition, and they do have a few drawbacks.
+The DreamHost shared and managed WordPress hosting plans do a lot right, but don’t do much to really stand out from the competition, and they do have a few drawbacks.

 What do you think of DreamHost?